rangka-kacang/dashwamp/README.md

 # What is Dashwamp?
-A lightweight dashboard used to manage software stack Windows, Apache, MariaDB, and PHP.
+A lightweight dashboard used to manage Windows, Apache, MariaDB, and PHP software stack.

 ![](https://github.com/rangka-kacang/dashwamp/blob/develop/screenshot.jpg)